-Friend not Food There are no reported fatal attacks on humans by leopard sharks, in fact there is only a handful of reported “attacks” by leopard sharks at all.
+Friend, not Food.
+There are no reported fatal attacks on humans by leopard sharks.
+In fact, there are only a handful of reported “attacks” by leopard sharks at all.
 These attacks could be in the form of the shark just bumping into a human.
 However, leopard sharks are occasionally caught as a food source for humans.
 Because of their slow growth rate, late maturity, and low reproductive output, catching too many leopard sharks can cause their populations to rapidly decline.
-Due to high levels of mercury in its flesh, this animal should not be consumed regularly, as per the warnings of the California Department of Fish & Game.
+Due to high levels of mercury in its flesh, this animal should not be consumed regularly, as per the warnings of the California Department of Fish and Wildlife.

 HABITAT AND DIET

-Sleek and Slender Leopard sharks can be fairly large, growing 4 to 7 feet (1.2 - 2 meters) on average, with females being slightly larger.
+Sleek and Slender.
+Leopard sharks can be fairly large, growing 4 to 7 feet (1.2 to 2 meters) on average, with females being slightly larger.
 They are long and thin, which is helpful when you live in large, nomadic schools.
 They have flattened heads with short, round snouts.

 AT THE ZOO

-Leopard sharks are currently classified as Least Concern (LC) on the IUCN Red List.
+Stable Sharks.
+Leopard sharks are currently classified as a species of Least Concern on the IUCN Red List of Threatened Species.